-By April 1, 2019 a stronger and more formidable entity emerged having achieved a seamless integration of both entities as planned.
-With this business combination, the new entity is on course to become Africa's Gateway to the World, with over 29 million customers, over 550 branches and an asset base of NGN6.43 trillion.
-We have an established and unique banking brand recognized for distinctive strengths that include:
+Access Bank is on course to become Africa's Gateway to the World, with over 40 million customers, over 675 branches and an asset base of NGN8.6 trillion.
+We have an established and unique banking brand recognized for distinctive strengths which includes:

-- Experienced and stable management team; - Strong corporate governance philosophy and practices rigorous governance culture that guides and facilitates effective coordination and control of its business operations; - Strong execution engine with a proven track record; - Value chain model approach; - National branch footprint in key commercial locations; - Strong market share in large corporate customers' wallet across different industries/sectors; and - Robust enterprise risk management framework.
+- Experienced and stable management team - Strong corporate governance philosophy and practices rigorous governance culture that guides and facilitates effective coordination and control of its business operations - Strong execution engine with a proven track record - Value chain model approach - National branch footprint in key commercial locations - Strong market share in large corporate customers' wallet across different industries/sectors; and - Robust enterprise risk management framework.